Mikeyevers/DataVisualization/README.md

 the first sketch to the final visualization

 ## Resources
-I gathered multiple CSV files from this website: http://tomslee.net/airbnb-data-collection-get-the-data Each csv file represents a single “survey” or “scrape” of the Airbnb website.
+I gathered multiple CSV files from this website: http://insideairbnb.com/get-the-data.html Each csv file represents a single “survey” or “scrape” of the Airbnb website.

-The data is collected from the public Airbnb web site without logging in.